-Regroup --The Regroup system provided for redundancy in emergency notification through text messages, emails, and cellular telephones.
+Regroup - The Regroup system provides redundancy in emergency situations with the ability to contact the broadest audience with notification through text messages, emails, and cellular telephones.
 The notification system provides faculty, staff, and students' rapid notification, both on and off campus.